zuozhenggh/learning-library/solutions-library/ebs-move-improve/prepare/prepare.md

 ## Introduction
 In this exercise, you will prepare your Oracle E-Business Suite environment by setting up EBS Cloud Manager authentication with Identity Cloud Service (IDCS).

+Estimated Lab Time: 30 minutes

-Watch the short video to prepare your tenancy for Oracle E-Business Suite.
+Watch this short video to preview how to prepare your tenancy for Oracle E-Business Suite.

 [](youtube:kWBDCZ-r0zQ)

-Estimated Lab Time: 30 minutes

 ### Objectives
 * Setup EBS Cloud Manager Authentication with Identity Cloud Service (IDCS)